You are using an outdated browser.

 A cover and spread from our Women in the Workplace report

-We advocate for better public policies and a more equitable workplace, because to make lasting change, we need institutional change.
+We advocate for better public policies and a more inclusive workplace, because to make lasting change, we need institutional change.

 Our Equal Pay Day campaigns take aim at the gender pay gap.
-Our annual Women in the Workplace study — the largest of its kind — highlights the barriers women face and includes data-driven recommendations for how companies can do better.
-Our Mentor Her initiative calls on men to mentor and sponsor women, which is critical for workplace equality.
-On vital issues like sexual harassment and paid family leave, we take a stand.
+Our annual Women in the Workplace study—the largest of its kind—highlights the barriers women face and includes data-driven recommendations for how companies can do better.
+On vital issues like sexual harassment, paid family leave, and abortion rights, we take a stand.

 An image from the Lean In Collection on gettyimages.com